RSGInc/ladot_analysis_dataprep/README.md

 # LADOT Analysis Tool Data Prep

+This repository houses Python scripts to build networks and land use data for accessibility applications.

+# Network
-This repository houses a Python script (**osm_generalized_costs.py**) designed to generate OSM-based, generalized cost-weighted networks for use in bicycle and pedestrian routing and accessibility applications.
-The generalized cost formulas used here are based on [Broach (2016)](https://pdxscholar.library.pdx.edu/cgi/viewcontent.cgi?article=3707&context=open_access_etds).
+The **osm_generalized_costs.py** script is designed to generate OSM-based, generalized cost-weighted networks for bicycle and pedestrian accessibility.
+The generalized cost formulas used here are an adaptation of [Broach (2016)](https://pdxscholar.library.pdx.edu/cgi/viewcontent.cgi?article=3707&context=open_access_etds).

-## How to
+## How to Build the Network
 1. Clone/download this repository.
 2. Copy local data files<sup>&dagger;</sup> into the data directory, including:
    - stop signs